Frequently Asked Questions

 What is your shipping and exchange policy?

-We ship domestic and internationally through Canada Post.
+We ship both domestically and internationally via Canada Post.
+Please note that international customers are responsible for any applicable duties and tariffs upon delivery.
 All sales are final.

 Where can I buy your work?